SOMEthing worse than death

 Here again we have been taught the erroneous idea that Yeshua is speaking of this rich man being tormented endlessly in the fires of hell.
 And while the first torment is the word we have become familiar with, basanos (to test for purity), the second and third torment is from an entirely different Greek word, odunao, which besides its usage here is found only two other places in the Christian scriptures, where it can only mean sorrow from some particular loss (LUKE 2:48 and ACTS 20:38).

 On His way to be crucified, Yeshua paused long enough to herald a frightful warning to the bystanders and spectators of that pitiful procession.

 - LUKE 23:28-30 But Jesus turning unto them said, Daughters of Jerusalem, weep not for me, but weep for yourselves, and for your children.
 For, behold, the days are coming, in the which they shall say, Blessed are the barren, and the wombs that never bare, and the paps which never gave suck.
 Then shall they begin to say to the mountains, Fall on us; and to the hills, Cover us.

-This of which Yeshua saw in their near future was dread indeed.
+This of which Yeshua saw in their not too distant future was dread indeed.
 Dread of a coming judgment.
 Dread for something far worse than death.
 Dread of an eternal darkness we fear was the destiny for many of them.
 Ultimately realizing this, they would then hope that the hills and mountains could somehow hide them from the terrifying wrath of the Avenger.

 - JOHN 5:24-29 Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation [krisis, judgment]; but is passed from death unto life.....